Metropolitan Atlanta Rapid Transit Authority: Criminal activity

-Despite a strong safety record, throughout MARTA's history there have been continued concerns regarding criminal activity on MARTA trains and in and around MARTA train stations.
+Throughout MARTA's history, there have been recurring concerns about criminal activity on its trains and in and around its stations, even as historical comparisons have at times shown MARTA's crime rates in line with similar-sized systems.
 In the aftermath of a 1985 aggravated assault against the daughter of a Georgia State University professor, complaints were made that MARTA was underreporting its annual crime statistics.
 A 1986 review of the previous year's records by MARTA's audit office and the state legislature's MARTA Oversight Committee (MARTOC) showed no deliberate underreporting of crime, but rather over-reporting of crime because MARTA included crimes not related to the rail line and did not adhere to the Uniform Crime Reporting system (reporting multiple crimes by the same person instead of only the most serious crime).

 According to Federal Transit Administration records, MARTA's crime statistics are in line with those of similar-sized systems, such as Bay Area Rapid Transit in the San Francisco Bay area.
-Nonetheless, high-profile crimes on or near MARTA have created the impression with some that MARTA is unsafe and lacks a strong police presence, even though it has its own police department.
+That same 2007 analysis found that, despite those comparatively low overall figures, individual high-profile incidents had repeatedly fueled public perceptions that MARTA was unsafe and lacked an adequate police presence, even though the system maintains its own police department.
 From 2005 to 2009, two homicides and one rape were reported on MARTA property.
 The most common crime reported was larceny.
 The most common area for crime was MARTA's rail service, followed by MARTA's parking lots.
 For fiscal year 2009, MARTA had a crime rate of 3.09 per 1 million riders, with 483 crimes reported during the entire year.

-Suburban counties have opposed expanding MARTA on the basis that it would lead to increased crime, as well as the cost of expansion and the lack of perceived necessity to areas currently outside MARTA transit.
-It is alleged that because MARTA's service area includes some of Atlanta's most economically depressed and high-crime neighborhoods, expansion of MARTA would supposedly allow crime to spread to suburban areas.
-Then-MARTA-CEO, Dr. Scott, acknowledged that assumption and cites a study that did not find transit systems to nucleate crime.
-Other counterarguments often cite the case of the Washington Metro, which provides services in economically depressed areas with limited problems in suburban Washington D.C. stops.